PTE Exam Format 2026: Free Practice Papers, Question Types, Scoring

 • Listening has 7 sections instead of 8, and Highlight Correct Summary is not present.

-The table below shows these key differences between the 2 versions.
+The table below shows these key differences between the PTE Core and Academic.

 Section PTE Core exam pattern PTE Academic exam pattern Difference